thexmanxyz/Light-Detector/README.md

  * Green: Twilight
  * Blue: Night

-Additional the current brightness level can be transmitted back to PC via a push button press.
+Additionally, the current brightness level can be transmitted back to PC via a push button press.
 The button handling is debounced and the application periodically retransmits the ambience as well as the photo resistor values.

 ## Circuit
 Circuit image created with [Fritzing](http://fritzing.org/).